BrownEpiHSR/Khan_Paxlovid_Potential_DDIs_LTCFs/README.md

 - `README.md` - This file, providing an overview of the repository.

 ## Data Documentation
-The data_documentation directory contains the following files:
+The `directory`contains the following files:
-- Data_documentation.xlsx - contains information about key variables, data sources and other project related information
+- ` Data_documentation.xlsx`- contains information about key variables, data sources and other project related information
-- Program Codebook Developed in Response to Reviewer Comments.xlsx` - This codebook documents the SAS programs and derived variables developed to address additional analyses and clarifications requested during the journal peer-review process.
+- ` Program Codebook Developed in Response to Reviewer Comments.xlsx` - This codebook documents the SAS programs and derived variables developed to address additional analyses and clarifications requested during the journal peer-review process.

 ## Code
-The `code/` directory contains the following programs:
+The `code` directory contains the following programs:

 A. Subset to Paxlovid administrations.sas — Subsets eMAR file to Paxlovid administrations